mantvydasMac/DartGoblin-Protoype/README.md

 | **R** | Reset current room |
 | **C + Mouse** | Move camera to scout the room |
 | **Esc** | Pause game |

----

-*Master the kick.
-Perfect the swap.
-Become the Dart Goblin.*